gpufit/Gpufit/docs/bindings.rst

 Optional parameters are passed in as empty matrices (``[]``).
 The numbers of points, fits and parameters is deduced from the dimensions of the input data and initial parameters matrices.

-The signature of the gpufit function is
+The signature of the :code:`gpufit` function is

 .. code-block:: matlab